 What makes your insurance more expensive?

-We have seen huge increases in earthquake rates in BC in the last 2 years, particularly in the greater Vancouver and Vancouver Island areas.
-The increase in rates have been driven by the cost of earthquake re-insurance: this is what insurance companies purchase to protect themselves from paying claims to their policyholders due to a catastrophic loss like an earthquake.
-That cost – which translates into higher earthquake premiums for property owners – has escalated dramatically, particularly for older buildings which were constructed in years prior to more rigorous seismic standards.
+We have seen huge increases in earthquake rates in BC in the last 2 years, particularly in the Greater Vancouver and Vancouver Island areas.
+The increase in rates has been driven by the cost of earthquake re-insurance: this is what insurance companies purchase to protect themselves from paying claims to their policyholders due to a catastrophic loss like an earthquake.
+That cost – which translates into higher earthquake premiums for property owners – has escalated dramatically, particularly for older buildings that were constructed in years prior to more rigorous seismic standards.